frubino/singularity-introduction/Singularity-Slides.md

 # Build from a Docker file (2/3)

 Usually has the name `Dockerfile` it is similar to file needed for Singularity.
+You need to install Docker on your computer (and you need Admin privileges).

 ```docker
 # Base image